Its 5 AM.

 However, its mostly suited for personal use as grinding can take up to 10 minutes or longer.
 It requires a meaningful amount of effort.
 The grind settings are not easy to duplicate.
 The quality of assembly is lacking.
 Grinds are not as consistent and uniform.

 If you are a beginner coffee grinder, this is probably an excellent choice for stepping into the world of coffee grinding without spending alot.
-Unless you are a coffee connoisseur, or drink more than 2-3 cups per day, consider the JavaPresse manual coffee grinder.
+Unless you are a coffee connoisseur, or drink more than 2-3 cups per day (in which case the 1ZPresso would be your best bet), consider the JavaPresse manual coffee grinder.
 Convinced?

 - About the Author